Shipping, Receiving & Inspecting Kilns

-- A typical top-loading kiln will be dropped off curbside.
-If you need call ahead service (where they call you before delivering) or liftgate service (where they drop the carton to the road service) this must be ordered ahead.
+- Most kilns will be dropped off curbside.
+If you need "call-ahead service" (where they call you before delivering) or liftgate service (where they drop the carton to the road service) this must be ordered ahead.

 - Trucking companies will not move a kiln into your house or up your driveway.

-- You should be prepared to unload and inspect the kiln upon arrival.
+- Be prepared to unload and inspect the kiln upon arrival.

 - See this for crating options.